cobusc/postgresql_tutorials/category_trees/README.md

 Step 3 is repeated until no more results are returned.
 If this is done at the application level, it can lead to a large amount of calls to the database, which is not efficient.

-Postresql extends the SQL standard definition for Common Table Expressions (CTEs), also known as "WITH clauses", to support recursive query definitions.
+Postresql supports recursive query definitions when using CTEs (Common Table Expressions), more commonly known as `WITH`-clauses.
 It enables a query to refer to its own output when using the `RECURSIVE` keyword.

 Here is an example which will return the category tree associated with category `4`:
 ```sql